galaxyproject/training-material/topics/statistics/tutorials/RNN/tutorial.md

 ![Alternative text](../../images/sigmoid.gif "Sigmoid activation function")

-## FFN with hidden layer
+## Multi-layer FFN

-Minsky and Papert showed that a single layer FNN cannot solve problems in which the data is not linearly separable, such as the XOR problem {% cite Newell780 %}.
+Minsky and Papert showed that a single layer FNN cannot solve problems in which the data is not linearly separable, such as the XOR problem ({% cite Newell780 %}).
 Adding one (or more) hidden layers to FNN enables it solve problems in which data is non-linearly separable.
-Per Universal Approximation Theorem, a FNN with one hidden layer can represent any function {% cite Cybenko1989 %}, although in practice training such a model is very difficult (if not impossible), hence, we usually add multiple hidden layers to solve complex problems.
+Per Universal Approximation Theorem, a FNN with one hidden layer can represent any function ({% cite Cybenko1989 %}), although in practice training such a model is very difficult (if not impossible), hence, we usually add multiple hidden layers to solve complex problems.

 ![Alternative text](../../images/FFNN.png "Feedforward neural network with a hidden layer.
 Biases to hidden/output layer neurons are ommitted for clarity")